52North/geoar-ds/README.md

+# ARCHIVED

+This project is no longer maintained and will not receive any further updates.
+If you plan to continue using it, please be aware that future security issues will not be addressed.

 # GeoAR Datasource API

 This project provides the API and common classes for implementing datasources for the geolocation augmented reality browser GeoAR.